davidlaprade/davidlaprade.github.io/_posts/2015-11-15-speed-up-rails-tests.md

 Obviously, this wasn't a long-term fix.
 The change that fixed ruby's GC permanently was an upgrade to ruby 2.1.6 -- which is dramatically better about garbage collection than 1.9.3.
-In all, however, configuring ruby's GC probably made a huge difference to the build time on CI, and was the second most important change overall.
+In all, then, configuring ruby's GC probably made a huge difference to the build time on CI, and was the second most important change overall.

 ### Clean the DB With Transactions (saved ~5 min)